Introduction: Bike Wall Mount Out of Pipes

 I learned a ton doing this project, but I am a complete novice, zero, dolt, know-nothing, inexperienced, happy-go-lucky bonehead who would rather ask for forgiveness than permission.
 If you're going to follow this instructable, PLEASE run your project by someone with experience and know-how.
 I asked my local hardware store guys specific questions geared (pun intended) to my specific needs...
 But I can not be sure that what I'll provide below is exhaustive or correct.
 There's a lot that could go wrong so please, be safe!

 Step 1: Inspiration

 The first thing I did was find inspiration.

-I've been itching to put up some pipe shelving in my unit for a while, but, as I can't even do laundry correctly (says my wife), I decided I'd start small...
+I've been itching to put up some pipe shelving in my unit for a while, but, as I can't even do laundry correctly, I decided I'd start small...
 So when I was surfing Etsy for "Bike Mounts" and came across some examples of mounts made out of Pipes, I thought it would be a good intro!